iechor/docs/content/language/nodejs/run-tests.md

 Testing is an essential part of modern software development.
 Testing can mean a lot of things to different development teams.
 There are unit tests, integration tests and end-to-end testing.
-In this guide you take a look at running your unit tests in Docker when developing and when building.
+In this guide you take a look at running your unit tests in iEchor when developing and when building.

 ## Run tests when developing locally